bhoomi-jain09/OmniChatAI/README.md

 ## Prerequisites

 - Python 3.10+
-- An OpenAI API key (or another LangChain-compatible LLM provider)
+- An GroqAI API key (or another LangChain-compatible LLM provider)
 - `pip` or a virtual environment manager (e.g. `venv`, `conda`)
 - Optional: A LangSmith API key for tracing and debugging